What happens next?

-To make a referral, please call us on 01706 812501 to speak to the Registered Manager Liz McCabe or Deputy Manager Louise McKeown.
+To make a referral, please call us on 01706 812501 to speak to the Registered Manager Louise McKeown or Deputy Manager Gail Hall.
 You can also email pennine-lodge@towerviewcarecom.

 We will ask a series of questions about the person who you are looking to place with us so we can ensure that we are a good fit for them and that we have all the facilities they need to feel safe and comfortable.